HaplyHaptics/Haply-API-Java/README.md

 open-source haptic systems and the way in which the simulation modalities are divided between the computer and the control board.
-However, you may have noticed that what is common between the two haptic systems was the use of the hAPI to handle the communication between our computers and control boards.
-The hAPI has been developed to function as a modular haptics API, allowing users to mix and match various types of robotic mechanisms, sensors, and actuators to prototype different types of haptic devices.
+However, you may have noticed that what is common between the two haptic systems was the use of the Haply API to handle the communication between our computers and control boards.
+The Haply API has been developed to function as a modular haptics API, allowing users to mix and match various types of robotic mechanisms, sensors, and actuators to prototype different types of haptic devices.